qpdf/qpdf/manual/cli.rst

 All options other than help options (see :ref:`help-options`) require an input file.
-If inspection options (see :ref:`inspection-options`) are given, an output file must not be given.
+If inspection options (see :ref:`inspection-options`) or help options are given, an output file must not be given.
 Otherwise, an output file is required.

 If :samp:`@filename` appears as a word anywhere in the command-line, it will be read line by line, and each line will be treated as a